apache/spark/BREEZE.rst

 *
   Latest stable Docker Community Edition installed and on the PATH.
 It should be configured to be able to run ``docker`` commands directly and not only via root user.
-You user should be in the ``docker`` group.
+Your user should be in the ``docker`` group.
 See `Docker installation guide <https://docs.docker.com/install/>`_